-If you’re anything like me, you have multiple tasks, projects, or responsibilities going on all at the same time.
-All these tasks are vying for your attention and everything seems to be the top priority.
+If you’re anything like me, you have multiple tasks, projects, or responsibilities going on simultaneously.
+All these tasks are vying for your attention, and everything seems to be the top priority.

 I was talking to a friend recently who expressed work-related frustration and stress.
-My heart went out to my friend because I’ve been feeling the same way.
+My heart went out to my friend because I’ve felt the same way.

 Does this sound like you too?
 Do you have so many responsibilities that you sometimes just want to throw in the towel and walk away from it all?